satijalab/seurat/index.md

 ![](articles/assets/seurat_banner.jpg)

+# Pre-release of Seurat 5.0

+This is some text about Seurat v5.0

 # Official release of Seurat 4.0

 We are excited to release Seurat v4.0!
 This update brings the following new features and functionality: